sandipsahoo2k2/my/articles/ai/power_shift.md

 ## How powershift is occuring in the development of AI

+Are we able to recognise that AI is going to have a from of power without knowledge.

-We can depict Data, information, knowledge and wisdom as pyramid.
+We can view Data, information, knowledge and wisdom as pyramid in human sense.

                                   -
           -And By giving insight that knowldege becomes wisdom-